 Programme Directors’ Welcome | Programme Aims | Professional Recognition | Programme Structure | Intermediate Postgraduate Diploma | FAQ | Goff Arbitration Lecture | Mooting | Admission Requirements | Scholarship | Tuition Fee | CEF | Course Description | Accommodation | Applications and Enquiries

 It is our great pleasure to welcome you to the Master of Laws in Arbitration and Dispute Resolution (LLMArbDR) Programme at City University of Hong Kong School of Law.
 The programme was established in 1991 and, at that time, was the first Master’s degree programme in arbitration and dispute resolution in Asia.
-In 2011, it became the first and only programme recognized by the Chartered Institute of Arbitrators to offer Module 4 – Award Writing (LW6409B) in Hong Kong.
+In 2011, it became the first programme recognized by the Chartered Institute of Arbitrators to offer Module 4 – Award Writing (LW6409B) in Hong Kong.
 Every year, we receive over 200 applications competing for one of 80 places in the programme.
 Over 200 students are currently enrolled in this popular programme, one which has acquired an outstanding reputation both within and outside of Hong Kong.

 The programme offers a unique blend of academic and practical training in a broad range of dispute resolution methods, with emphasis on domestic and international arbitration, as well as on mediation, adjudication and negotiation.
 Many of our graduates have become leading experts in arbitration, mediation and other forms of dispute resolution.
 The programme inspires leadership in these areas and is taught by highly qualified and experienced professionals.